 nausea, vomiting, upset stomach, constipation;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Requip?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Requip with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Requip with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with ropinirole, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about Requip (ropinirole)

 - Side Effects

 - Dosage Information